ZiMADE/EmoKill/README.md

 (v1.0.7348.26967)

-Detection of Emotet is a port of the C++ code from [EmoCheck v0.0.2 of JPCERT/CC](https://github.com/JPCERTCC/EmoCheck), thanks for it.
+Detection of Emotet is also part of EmoKill and is based on the C++ code of [EmoCheck v0.0.2 by JPCERT/CC](https://github.com/JPCERTCC/EmoCheck), thanks for it.

 ## Screenshot

-(v1.0.7348.26967)
 <div align="left"><img src="./img/EmoKillConsole.png"></div><br>
 <div align="left"><img src="./img/EmoKillTest.png"></div>